sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 In `BLDevCube` folder, there is `bflb_iot_tool` application, `bflb_iot_tool`、 `bflb_iot_tool-macos` and `bflb_iot_tool-ubuntu` are used for different OS.

-Here I take windows as example, and for other OS you nned to change the commands by your own.
+Here I take Windows as example, and for other OS you need to change the commands by yourself.

 In this command, `firmware` is the bin file for E907 Core, the default bin file can be downloaded from [here](https://dl.sipeed.com/shareURL/MAIX/M1s/M1s_Dock/7_Firmware/factory). `pt` is the partition file, it's in the `M1s_BL808_example\partition` folder, you can also [Click me](https://dl.sipeed.com/fileList/MAIX/M1s/M1s_Dock/7_Firmware/partition/partition_cfg_16M_m1sdock.toml) to get it.`boot2` is in `BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808` folder.
 Set baudrate 2000000 to burn this board fast. `port` is the bigger port number.